Santoshgautam/React-NextJs-GraphQl-Sample-Hotel-Reservation/README.md

-/*

 This application help you to find all available hotels and help to book hotels and check your reservation

 This is Backend code in express apollo grapqhl .
-It supports both Restful APis as well as Graphql Apis
+It supports both Restful APis as well as Graphql Apis.

 # Steps to setup app